 Geoff is an active community volunteer.
 He has served many not-for-profit and faith-based organizations, including Board Vice Chair at Habitat for Humanity and he is currently Board Chair of Grand River Hospital and Vice Chair of Lutheran Homes K-W (Trinity Village).
 Geoff is also an active mentor within Canada's Futurpreneur program supporting social purpose start-ups.

 In business and in the community Geoff has established himself as a passionate, trustworthy and responsible collaborator.

 Karen C. Bjerland, President and CEO

 Karen is President and CEO of FaithLife Financial.
-Since joining FaithLife Financial in 1980, Karen has played pivotal roles in a number of areas where she assumed increasingly senior roles including Regional Sales Manager, Director Field & Branch Services, as well as Vice-Presidential roles in Member Services, Field Services, Brand Development, Fraternal and Sales.
-She became the organization's first female President and CEO in September 20, 2010.
+Since joining FaithLife Financial in 1980, Karen has played pivotal roles in a number of areas where she assumed increasingly senior roles including Regional Sales Manager, Director Field & Branch Services, as well as Vice-Presidential roles in Member Services, Field Services, Brand Development, Fraternal, and Sales.
+She became the organization's first female President and CEO on September 20, 2010.